-The Sub-fund will have a minimum proportion of 10% of sustainable investments (box #1A Sustainable).
 The Management Company monitors on an ongoing basis the ESG scoring of the portfolio.
 The ongoing control of the other negative screening criteria, such as the restrictions to the investiment in issuers characterised by:

-- an ESG rating equal to "CCC", classified according to the proprietary rating methodology of the external provider MSCI, which contemplates a range of values going from "AAA", for the best rated issuers, to "CCC" for the riskiest issuers. - a severe and serious dispute equal to "Red", classified according to the proprietary methodology of the external provider MSCI, that indicates an ongoing very severe ESG controversy (a controversy having a social and/or environmental impact) involving a company directly through its actions, products or operations (e.g., loss of life, destruction of eco-system, economic shakedown affecting multiple jurisdictions). is guaranteed by the ex-ante limitations to the management activity of the fund managers.
+- an ESG rating equal to "CCC", classified according to the proprietary rating methodology of the external provider MSCI, which contemplates a range of values going from "AAA", for the best rated issuers, to "CCC" for - · a severe and serious dispute equal to "Red", classified according to the proprietary methodology of the external provider MSCI, that indicates an ongoing very severe ESG controversy (a controversy having a social and/or environmental impact) involving a company directly through its actions, products or operations (e.g., loss of life, destruction of eco-system, economic shakedown affecting multiple jurisdictions). is guaranteed by the ex-ante limitations to the management activity of the fund managers.